Developers need software testing tools that are accurate and easy to integrate. Evaluate your tools with this 7-step Software Testing Tools Checklist.

 6. Are the results easy for developers to understand and prioritize?

 - Yes.
-Results show errors in code, rank issues by criticality, and demonstrate fixes.
-Our developers can also use the results to improve their coding skills.
+Software testing results show the location of errors in the code, rank issues by criticality, and provide remediation guidance and sample code.
+Our developers can use the results to improve their coding skills.

 - No. Results are difficult to interpret, so our developers avoid using the tool or may not implement changes.

 - Yes.
-The tool provides stats on performance that we can share with our executive team and that incentivize developers to continually improve.
+Our tools provide statistics on testing results over time, across scans, and across our application portfolio.
+We can share these results easily with our executive team and use them to incentivize developers to continually improve.

 - No. Reports don’t track improvements or are difficult to explain to our executive team.

 With this checklist in hand, your quality, security, and development teams can align on requirements.
-You’ll be more likely to choose tools that address everyone’s goals and that developers will adopt.
+You’ll be more likely to choose software testing tools that address everyone’s goals and that developers will adopt.

 This post was originally published Dec.
 7, 2017, and refreshed Oct.
 3, 2019.